riturajprofile/paprwall/README.md

 ### Remove Desktop Overlay

-If you prefer a clean desktop without attribution text:
+If you prefer a clean desktop without attribution text, you can remove the overlay through the GUI:

 1. Open GUI → Settings → Attribution
-2. Enter secret key: `riturajprofile@162`
+2. Enter the attribution key when prompted
 3. Click "Verify & Remove"

-**Note:** Credits will still appear in the GUI to respect photographers.
+**Note:** Photographer credits will always remain visible in the GUI to respect the artists.

 ---